 Now that some disc golf slangs have been explained, let’s go into what disc golf is.

-What is an eagle in disc golf?
+Eagle in disc golf?

 Scoring an eagle is not so different from a birdie.
 Where a birdie is one score under par, an eagle is two scores under par.
 It’s hard to achieve consistently and very challenging.
 If you want to score an eagle on a par-4 hole, it means you have to score a 2.
 Now let’s move on to what a lie is in disc golf.

-What is a lie in disc golf?
+Lie in disc golf?

 The lie is where you must stand next, where the disc from your previous throw or shot landed.
 This is where you will make your next throw of the disc.
 You mark this spot by turning the disc you just threw upside down or with a smaller disc.